muriloxyz/cayena-challenge/README.md

 **Requirements:** Docker and Docker Compose installed on your machine.

-1. Clone the repo and *cd* into the new directory
+1. Clone the repo and *cd* into the new directory:
     ```sh
     git clone https://github.com/muriloxyz/cayena-challenge.git && cd cayena-challenge
     ```
-2. Make sure the PostgreSQL data volume is readable and under your ownership everytime before you initialize the docker-compose script
+    ```
+2. Initialize the docker-compose script:
     ```sh
-    chmod 777 data
-    chown -R $USER:$USER data
+    docker-compose up -d
     ```
-3. Initialize the docker-compose script:
+3. Restore the data for the Postgres:
     ```sh
-    docker-compose up -d
+    docker cp ddl/restore_data.sql cayena-challenge_pgsql_1:/
+    docker exec cayena-challenge_pgsql_1 cat restore_data.sql | psql -H localhost -p 5432 -U cayena -d cayena
     ```
 4. Access the data platform (**SqlPad**) within ``http://localhost:3000``.
 The default user is ``cayena@cayena.com``, and it's password is ``cayena``.
 (Mindblown 🤯)
 5. Select your connection ``Postgres Database`` and start analysing your data inside the ``book_info`` table.